 The skin changes in acrokeratosis verruciformis of Hopf are asymptomatic and rarely lead to any complications.

 Acrokeratosis verruciformis of Hopf is diagnosed clinically.
 This is easier if there are family members with similar skin findings.
 Sometimes a skin biopsy is performed to assist with the diagnosis.

 The key features on histology are hyperkeratosis, acanthosis, papillomatosis and a thickened granular layer.
 Rarely, acantholysis is seen.
-Circumscribed epidermal elevations, known as “church spires” are a distinctive finding.
+Circumscribed epidermal elevations, known as 'church spires' are a distinctive finding.
+See Darier disease pathology.